Gabriella439/post-rfc/sotu.md

 **Educational resources:**

 * [Haskell Programming from first principles](http://haskellbook.com/) - The
-  best Haskell resource learn from.
+  best Haskell resource to learn from.
 The book costs $60, but it's worth the price.
 * [Haskell Wikibook](https://en.wikibooks.org/wiki/Haskell) — One of the highest
   quality among Wikimedia's Wikibooks, which starts from zero, with no